ziesemer/se-ezview2-python/README.md

 Before discovering the actual capabilities of the "Save Data as Text" option, I had already started reverse-engineering the native binary file format.
 Outside of a few of the fields in the file header and the break/error conditions that I didn't have any samples for to reproduce, I already had most of the file format decoded and this project well underway.
 In early 2023, I then also received from SE an email with the contents of [`EZView2.h`](EZView2.h) (filename and indentation were not provided / lost in transit, and are my own best renditions).

+At least current EZ-View™ software versions are Windows-only.
+As part of a hopeful future effort, I'd like to see what would be required to perform a capture from an EZ-Tap product in Linux - such as from a Raspberry Pi.
+It seems that, at worst, these adapters (or at least can) present themselves as a pair of Virtual COM ports (VCPs), using standard [FTDI](https://ftdichip.com/) drivers.
+Though it seems like at least some versions of the software use the [D2XX Direct drivers](https://ftdichip.com/drivers/d2xx-drivers/).
+Linux drivers are readily available for both.
+Further research would be required here to see how much of the protocol details carry over from the interface itself, vs. what is provided by the software - and then how much of this library might still apply in its current state.
+However, at least a cursory review of the D2XX Programmer's Guide - including `FT_GetModemStatus` - seem to not at all align to the data structures currently defined by this library.

 ## Features

 This library was written with at least an attempt to follow accepted Python standards and best practices.